Thailand - The ‘Spoon-billed Pitta’ Tours

 Most birders will have done a double-take when they saw their first plate or photograph of a Spoon-billed Sandpiper.
 This enigmatic little shorebird is one of most highly desired species for many people because of its unique spatulate shaped bill.
 That it breeds in the far east of Siberia only adds to its mystique (see the In search of Spoon-billed Sandpipers voyage for probably the last chance to see them on their breeding grounds).
 It has been long known to winter in various locations in SE Asia but always in low numbers, thinly spread and with no easily accessible hotspots.

-The best chance for many years was to see one on spring migration in Hong Kong, but even there sightings were very hit and miss and have become more so in recent times.
-Then a few years ago small numbers were discovered wintering within a few hours drive of Bangkok, in a vast area of coastal salt workings.
+The best chance for many years was to see one on spring migration in Hong Kong, but even there, sightings were very hit and miss and have become more so in recent times.
+Then about 10 years ago small numbers were discovered wintering within a few hours drive of Bangkok, in a vast area of coastal salt workings.
 Birdlife International are now surveying these birds, and in 2007 up to 14 birds were then present in the area.
 Sadly, there are now thought to be less than 200-300 pairs left in the world, and numbers are still declining.
 In February 2007, WildWings conducted a recce crewed by Mark Andrews, John Brodie-Good and Angus Wilson.
 We enjoyed prolonged close views of up to seven different Spoon-billed Sands in superb light over two days, although not at the main ‘published’ site in the area.
 The birds offered excellent photographic opportunities, but note D-SLR users should plan on using a tripod.
-The first proper tour in 2008 enjoyed daily multiple close views of up to eight individuals, along with a large supporting cast of other Asian waders totaling 43 species, which is approximately 25% of the world’s total!
-All our trips have scored since, with both our 2013 and 2014 trips enjoyed prolonged, close views of up to 5 birds.
-Our groups also see the putative new wader species, currently being called White-faced or Swinhoe’s Plover.
-We have excellent chances of seeing the also declining Nordmann’s Greenshank (up to 40 birds in 2014), Asian Dowitcher (a flock of 47 in 2014) and the regionally endemic Malaysian Plover, plus Great Knots and Grey-tailed Tattler (most years).
-Other waders seen include Marsh, Terek and Broad-billed Sandpipers, Red-necked, Long-toed and Temminck’s Stints, Pacific Golden Plover and both Greater and Lesser Sandplovers plus Painted, Pintail and occasionally Swinhoe’s Snipes to name a few.
+The first proper tour in 2008 enjoyed daily multiple close views of up to eight individuals, along with a large supporting cast of other Asian waders totalling 43 species, which is approximately 25% of the world’s total!
+All our trips have scored since, plus we also see the ‘new’ wader species, White-faced or Swinhoe’s Plover.
+We also expect to see the declining Nordmann’s Greenshank, Asian Dowitcher and the regionally endemic Malaysian Plover, Great Knots and Far-eastern Curlew.
+Other waders seen include Marsh, Terek and Broad-billed Sandpipers, Red-necked, Long-toed and Temminck’s Stints, Pacific Golden Plover and both Greater and Lesser Sandplovers plus Painted, Pintail and occasionally Swinhoe’s Snipes to name afew!

-The supporting cast included Pallas’s, Brown-headed and Heuglin’s Gulls, terns, assorted birds of prey, cormorants, herons and egrets including wintering rarities such as Chinese Egrets most years, (Black-faced Spoonbill in 2008), Ruddy-breasted Crake, Slaty-breasted Rail, Indian Nightjar, Collared Scops Owl plus bee-eaters, kingfishers and a nice variety of passerines.
+The supporting cast included Pallas’s, Brown-headed and Heuglin’s Gulls, terns, assorted birds of prey, cormorants, herons and egrets including wintering rarities such as Chinese Egrets most years, (Black-faced Spoonbill is also possible), Ruddy-breasted Crake, Slaty- breasted Rail, Indian Nightjar, Collared Scops Owl plus bee-eaters, kingfishers and a nice variety ofpasserines.

 Our small group tour will travel in an air-conditioned minibus and explore the network of salt pools and marshy areas along this pancake flat coastline.
 Expect temperatures of about 90 degrees F and baking sun, but we will retire to local cafes during the worst heat of the day.
 One morning/evening we will enjoy a leisurely cruise through some mangroves out to Laem Pak Bia sandspit, an excellent site for gulls and waders with kingfishers.
-We will stay in a new hotel, all rooms with private facilities and air-conditioning and will use our visit to enjoy the superb cuisine Thailand is famous for.
-For the last two nights we will stay near Kaeng Krachen.
+We will stay in a new hotel, all rooms with private facilities and air- conditioning and will use our visit to enjoy the superb cuisine Thailand is famous for.
+For the last two nights we will stay just outside Kaeng Krachen National Park.

 Day 2: Arrive Bangkok early morning, drive to the coast and birding for the rest of the day.